 Shrimp Stir Fry Variations

-• Change or add veggies: Use up the veggies you have in the fridge.
-Carrots, mushrooms, zucchini, cabbage, bok choy, and asparagus are great options.
+• Change the veggies: Use up the veggies you have in the fridge.
+Carrots, mushrooms, zucchini, cabbage, bok choy, broccoli, and asparagus are great options.

-• Nuts: For more crunch, add roasted peanuts or cashews.
+• Add nuts: For more crunch, add roasted peanuts or cashews.

-• Garnish: Top the stir fry with a sprinkle of sesame seeds, herbs like cilantro, or sliced green onions for a restaurant-worthy look.
+• Garnish the top: Top the stir fry with a sprinkle of sesame seeds, herbs like cilantro, or sliced green onions for a restaurant-worthy look.

 Tips from the Kitchen

-• Prepare all ingredients first: For the best success, have all the ingredients ready to go before turning on the heat.
-Stir fry is meant to be cooked fast and hot.
+• Prepare all the ingredients first: For the best success, have all the ingredients ready to go before turning on the heat.
+Stir fry is meant to be cooked hot and fast.

-• Saute on high heat: For the best texture and flavor, saute on high heat.
-However, avoid overcooking the shrimp or veggies.
+• Sauté on high heat: For the best texture and flavor, sauté on high heat, but don’t overcook the shrimp or veggies!
 Overcooked shrimp becomes rubbery and overcooked veggies become mushy.

-• Cook until brown: When sauteeing, watch for the veggies and shrimp to start to brown.
+• Sauté until brown: When sautéing, watch for the veggies and shrimp to start to brown.
 This browning, or caramelizing, adds flavor.

-• Adjust amount of sauce: If you add more vegetables, make more sauce to adjust for the added ingredients.
+• Adjust the amount of sauce: If you add more vegetables, add more sauce to adjust for the added ingredients.
 Otherwise, the dish may turn out more bland and less saucy than desired.

 • Garnish: For extra visual appeal, top the dish with toasted sesame seeds.